ABOUT HENRY GEORGE

 Henry George was a popular economic philosopher in the late 19th Century.
-His book Progress & Poverty stormed the world in the 1880’s by taking David Ricardo’s Law of Rent to its logical conclusion.
-George spelt out how current land ownership laws allow a pyramid society for the rich to live off the poor.
-His simple but emotionally inspired writings alerted the people to this travesty.
-He also provided a solution.
+His book, Progress & Poverty, stormed the world in the 1880s and asked why there was so much poverty despite the progress brought on by the industrial revolution.
+George spelled out how land ownership laws create a pyramid society, whereby the rich to live off the poor.
+His simple but evocative writing alerted people to this travesty and provided a solution: land tax.

-Henry George was the first economist to demonstrate that taxes based on resources – which he called land tax, or the ‘single tax’ – produced the greatest prosperity with the least adverse effects.
-He demonstrated how poverty and unemployment could be minimised by the removal of all current taxation with the replacement of the ‘single tax’.
+Henry George was the first economist to demonstrate that taxes based on resources – which he called land tax, or the ‘single tax’ – produce the greatest prosperity with the least adverse effects.
+He demonstrated how poverty and unemployment could be minimised by the removal of all other taxes (including income tax) and replaced with the ‘single tax’.

-Naturally, proposing to tax resources upset the wealthy elite of his day and so he was bitterly opposed.
+Naturally, proposing to tax resources upset the wealthy elite, and George he was bitterly opposed.

-People like Albert Einstein, Alfred Deakin and Henry Ford saw George as one of the most important intellectuals of the Classical era.
-Some say the success created by George led to the death of Classical Economics.
+People like Albert Einstein, Alfred Deakin and Henry Ford saw George as one of the most important intellectuals of the Classical economics.
+He gained huge support by making economics understandable to the average person.
 Proof of his popularity in Australia saw some 10,000 people attend George’s inspirational speech at the Melbourne Exhibition Centre in 1890.
 Similar numbers followed his talks around the country.

 “Men like Henry George are rare unfortunately.
 One cannot imagine a more beautiful combination of intellectual keenness, artistic form, and fervent love of justice.” – Albert Einstein

 You can read Progress and Poverty, Henry George’s seminal work, in either its original version or an abridged version.
 We also recommend taking a look at other Georgists in History and this Georgist Glossary.